 Do you offer anger management classes?

-We are frequently approached by people seeking ‘anger management classes‘.
+People frequently approach us seeking ‘anger management classes’.
 Sometimes this is because they feel they have a problem with anger and want help to stop it getting out of hand.
 Often it’s because someone else has told them they need to attend an anger management course.

 Rather than a formal, predetermined, anger management course, we offer one-to-one, personalised, counselling for anger issues.
-While a formal course will cover a broad and general syllabus, the counselling we offer will be unique to you and your circumstances.
-By tuning the counselling to your individual situation, we would hope to offer more focussed therapy than is possible in a generic course.
+While a structured course will cover a broad and general syllabus, the service we provide will be unique to you and your circumstances.
+By tuning the counselling to your unique situation, we can offer more focussed therapy than is possible in a generic course.

 I have been sent for anger management.
 Can you help?

 There is an old joke, “How many counsellors does it take to change a light bulb?
-One, but the bulb has to want to change.”
-It’s a bit of a cliche, but there is some truth in it.
+One–but the bulb has to want to change.”
+It’s a cliché, but there is some truth in it.

-Counselling can be very effective in helping you manage strong emotions, but you have to want to do the work, or it’s unlikely to make much difference.
+Counselling can be very useful in helping you manage powerful emotions, but you have to want to do the work, or it’s unlikely to make much difference.
 If, however, you recognise that something is not right, and you are willing to honestly and openly look at what is happening for you, counselling can make a massive difference.

 How many sessions will I need?

-Each person is different and has a different story; therefore, it’s not possible to say in advance how many sessions any particular individual might need.
-In many cases, where there is no history of trauma or domestic abuse, six to eight sessions may be sufficient.
+Each person is distinct and has an original story; therefore, it’s not possible to say in advance how many sessions any individual might need.
+Most times, where there is no history of trauma or domestic abuse, six to eight sessions may be sufficient.
 If there has been a history of trauma or abuse, it might take significantly longer.